Mediterranean Anemia

 When we look at the Types of Mediterranean Anemia, there are 4 different types.
 We can list them for you as follows:

 • Carrier (Thalassemia Minor) Anemia manifests itself in these cases, which are also in the carrier group.
-Extra scans are needed when making the diagnosis, as they resemble iron deficiency.
+Extra scans are needed when diagnosing, as they resemble iron deficiency.

 • Thalassemia Intermedia In these people, who are both carriers, the disease is moderate.
 There is no need for blood transfusion in these cases.